“Excuse me. Can I slide past you?”

 You're sitting in the window seat in coach on an airplane.
 You need to go to the restroom, but the person sitting next to you is taking up too much space and you can't get out.
-You say to him:
+You say this to him.

 Excuse me.
 Can I slide past you?